harshranjan63/harshranjan63/README.md

 - 🔭 I’m currently working on Full Stack development.
 - 🌱 I’m currently learning Express Js and practicing DSA in C++.
-- 👯 I’m looking to collaborate on frontend projects and Event Managment.
+- 👯 I’m looking to collaborate on Backend Projects.
 - 🤔 I’m looking for help with Backend development.
 - 💬 Ask me about programming languages & social media.
 - 😍 Hobbies:- Listening to music, coding and gaming .